 The research will be supervised by Dr Lisa Joss at the School of Chemical Engineering and Analytical Science at the University of Manchester.
 The project is part of a larger research initiative within the BP-ICAM Kathleen Lonsdale research fellowship of Dr Joss, and it builds on her experience of adsorption separation process modelling and design, and on the novel adsorption imaging technique she has developed.

-The successful candidate will learn the fundamentals of adsorption, gain experience in the experimental characterisation of gas adsorption systems with conventional and novel techniques, and gain experience in the design of optimal adsorption processes for gas separation.
+The successful candidate will learn the fundamentals of adsorption, gain experience in the design of optimal adsorption processes for gas separation, in approaching problems from a systems perspective, and gain experience in the experimental characterisation of gas adsorption systems with conventional and novel techniques.
 Applicants should have or expect to achieve at least a 2.1 honours degree in Chemical Engineering, Materials Science and Engineering, Mechanical Engineering, or a closely related subject.
-The application deadline is 26/04/2019.
-However, a decision may be made earlier should a suitable candidate be identified.